Skip to main content

 This season of Elite ends with an epiphany: the kids realize that they are stronger together.
 We end up with the typical row of happy endings and punished villains, but also a pinch of what the new school year will look like.

-What is expecting us in the next season?
+What can we expect from the next season?
 New characters?
 A new death?
 A completely different story?
 It is difficult to match what has been done so far.
 Let’s hope they can manage it.

 Comments